Okay, so we know that there are all kinds of coin collectors in the world — and that they all collect different types of coins.

 Rare coin collectors are those who chase after the scarcest, often priciest coins ever made.

-Rare coin collectors may not buy their coins with any particular design, era, series, designer, or nation of origin in mind.
-Yet, there are also many rare coin collectors who look to buy rare coins from a certain nation, era, metallic type, etc.
+Some rare coin collectors don’t buy their coins with any particular design, era, series, designer, or nation of origin in mind.
+Other rare coin collectors do look to buy rare coins from a certain nation, era, metallic type, etc.

 Rare coin collectors may also collect coins that are not necessarily rare but are considered significantly scarcer than most coins (called semi-key coins) — they’re usually plentiful enough to be found in many coin collections.

 Rare coin collectors may also seek coins which are highly common in lower grades, but are considered greatly difficult to locate in higher grades.